 Marina Bay Street Circuit

-Venue for the Singapore Grand Prix, September 16
+Venue for the Singapore Grand Prix, October 3 (CANCELLED)

-The Singapore Grand Prix is an outsider on the F1 calendar, as it is the only race that’s held in the night.
+The Singapore Grand Prix was unique on the F1 calendar, being the first race held in the night local time, but others have followed the floodlight trail.
 Marina Bay Street Circuit is 5.07 kilometres long and the driving direction is anti-clockwise.
 Like most street circuits, it has few run-off areas and offers little opportunities for overtaking.

 What makes the Singapore Grand Prix special?